-It took me about two morning sessions to get use to using the Sony’s interface and button lay out.
+It took me about two morning sessions to get use to using Sony’s interface and button layout.
 I can say that I am really loving the results I am getting from the camera.
-The dynamic range and resolution is significantly better than what I was use to with the MKII.
+The dynamic range and resolution are significantly better than what I was used to with the MKII.
 The electronic viewfinder is very clear and fast and the camera performs well in low light.
 In order to use my Canon lenses, I use the Metabones MKIII Canon to Sony Lens Adapter which allows for full automated control of the lens.

 I have three lenses that I carry in my bag at all times.
 The main lens I use happens to be the first lens that I purchased, The Canon 17-40mm f/4.
 I really like this lens.
 It suits my style of photography and allows me to get nice and close to my foreground whilst capturing a full sky overhead.
 The lens is a little old now and not the sharpest on the block but I still really love it and can still get great results from it.